Are PWD Hypoallegenic?

 the saliva of animals.

-Contrary to popular belief, the actual hair of a dog itself is not the cause of allergy, but rather the surface skin cells which will be present in the hair, and are naturally shed as part of the body's normal cell renewal process.
-Because of this misperception that the coat of the dog rather than the dander is the cause of allergy triggers, it is often said that hairless dog breeds such as the Chinese crested dog are a good pick for allergy sufferers.
-However, these dogs still shed dander in the same way as other dogs and as such are no more or less hypoallergenic than any other given type.
+Contrary to popular belief, the actual hair of a dog itself is not the cause of the allergy, but rather the surface skin cells which are attached to the hair and are naturally shed as part of the body's normal cell renewal process.
+Because of the misconception, it is often said that hairless dog breeds such as the Chinese crested dog are a good choice for allergy sufferers.
+However, these dogs still shed dead skin cells, or dander, in the same way as humans and other dogs and are no more or less hypoallergenic than any other type of dog.

-Breeds of dog, such as PWD, which do not shed hair excessively are the most likely to be considered to be hypoallergenic, due to the fact that the shed skin cells (which can trigger allergies) remain stuck to the hair, and as the hair is not so easily shed they don’t spread around the home as much as with shedding breeds.
-Be under no illusions, PWD do shed hair but at a far reduced rate when compared to say a labrador.
+Breeds of dogs, including PWD, who do not shed hair excessively are the most likely to be considered to be hypoallergenic.
+This is because the shed skin cells (which can trigger allergies) remain stuck to the hair, and as the hair sheds less they don’t spread around the home as much as shedding breeds.
+But - be under no illusions, PWD do shed hair but at a far reduced rate when compared to say a labrador.

-PWD also have a single layer of hair, just like a human, rather than fur.
-Unlike many other breeds, PWD do not have a second or lower layer of hair closer to the body which is the layer which constantly sheds along with the dander & skin protein.
-This is likely the root cause of the belief that some dogs can be hypoallergenic, and why PWD may make more suitable pets for allergy sufferers than others.
-Also, different breeds of dog and even variations from dog to dog within the same breed mean that some dogs produce less of the proteins that can trigger allergies than others.
+PWD have a single layer of hair, just like a human, rather than fur which has a second or lower layer of hair, closer to the body.
+This second layer constantly sheds along with the dander & skin protein.
+This probably caused the belief that some dogs are hypoallergenic, and why PWD may make more suitable pets for allergy sufferers than others.

-We tend to find that those allergic to dander may be able to live with a PWD.
-Whilst those with a severe allergic reaction to the protein in saliva may not be able to live with any dog.
-If you are allergic to the saliva it must be remembered that it will be constantly present on the dog’s hair where they have licked / groomed themselves and on all surfaces, door handles, objects around the home.
-There are more ways to reduce the allergy to dander but fewer ways to minimise the allergy to saliva.
+If the proteins in a dog's skin, saliva and urine is the same and you react to the dog then you may find that a dog is not for you.
+If your reaction is limited we tend to find that it may be easier to live with and overcome the protein in dander rather than the protein in the saliva and urine.
+If you are allergic to the protein in saliva it must be remembered that it will be constantly present on the dog’s hair where they have licked/groomed themselves and on all surfaces, door handles, objects around the home.
+The protein in urine will also be constantly on the dog's feet and coat.
+There may be more ways to reduce the allergy to dander but fewer ways to minimise the allergy to saliva and urine.

 There are ways of Minimising Allergens

-As bathing a dog washes away shed skin cells and saliva on the coat and the associated allergens that may be present within it, dogs that are bathed regularly are less likely to trigger allergic reactions in people with sensitivities.
+As bathing a dog washes away shed skin cells and saliva/urine on the coat and the associated proteins/allergens that may be present within it, dogs that are bathed regularly are less likely to trigger allergic reactions in people with sensitivities.
 PWD do not always like being bathed.

-Limit where your does goes.
+Limit where your dogs goes.
 Keep your dog restricted to specific areas and never allow them in the bedroom or up on the furniture.

 Keep up with your medication.
 One thing to consider is whether your asthma medication is up to date?
 When did you last have a full asthma review at the GP.
 There are often specialist trained asthma nurses who will review your condition and management / treatment.
 This review would also apply to your medication for allergens such as house dust mite and pollen / hayfever.

 Limit a dog licking your hand or face.
-Wash your hands.
+Wash your hands and don't touch your face and eyes.

 Remember that if you are also allergic to pollen & house dust mite then they will also be present on the dog which could mean it is the pollen / dust mite you may be reacting to and not the dog.